Table of Contents

 Additionally For Age-Related Problems:

-A 2017 review of randomized, controlled trials concluded that in adults 50 and older, moderate-intensity exercise (either aerobic exercise or strength training) was linked to improved cognitive function.
+A 2017 review of controlled trials found that adults aged 50 and older benefit from moderate exercise.
+This includes both aerobic exercise and strength training.
+These activities are linked to better cognitive function.

 Final Word: